timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 In addition to the above, the publishing CA MAY perform regular planned synchronisation events where it issues an [@!RFC8181] list query and ensures that the publication server has the expected state, even if the CA has no new material to publish.
-For publication engines that serve a large number of CAs (e.g., thousands) this operation could become costly from a resource consumption perspective.
+For Publication Engines that serve a large number of CAs (e.g., thousands) this operation could become costly from a resource consumption perspective.
 Unfortunately, the publication protocol specified in [@!RFC8181] has no adequate support for rate limiting or signaling requests to CAs to backoff.
-Therefore, publishers SHOULD NOT perform this resynchronisation more frequently than once every 10 minutes, unless otherwise agreed with the publication engine operator.
+Therefore, publishers SHOULD NOT perform this resynchronisation more frequently than once every 10 minutes, unless otherwise agreed with the Publication Engine operator.

 # Common Repository Considerations